COVID-19 Vaccination Information

 General visitation guidelines

-- All visitors at all locations must wear a cloth face covering at all times within the facility.
+- All visitors at all locations must wear a face covering at all times within the facility.
 Visitors are asked to bring their own face covering.
 Visitors who refuse to wear a face covering will not be permitted to enter the facility.

 - Children under the age of 18 are not allowed to visit.